rabtennamgyal/TOP-Project-Battleship/README.md

 1. May also want to speed up the div changing for each loop up bit ( taking too much time ).
 Also, when no name is submitted, the message won't change to playerOne wins/ playerTwo wins. ( return home -> pvp -> no name -> check ? 🤷‍♂️)

-also start adding the responsive codes ( mixin ).

-2. Need to make computer logic
-   a.
-Need to make player and computer turn change logic

 🤷‍♂️ last hovering effect of carrier still lingers.
-🤷‍♂️ Need to work on the function aiShipPlacement() !important 🤷‍♂️ AI takes some time to produce a legal number
-🤷‍♂️ make sure that the player is not able to click an already pressed div
+🤷‍♂️ Need to work on the function aiShipPlacement() !important 🤷‍♂️ make sure computer doesn't click on an already pressed div

 // Notes on solved problems :